BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/06-Cortex/01-getting-started.md

 os.environ['LAMP_SERVER_ADDRESS'] = 'YOUR_SERVER_ADDRESS'
 ```

+## Source Code

+The source code can be found here: https://github.com/BIDMCDigitalPsychiatry/LAMP-cortex

 ## Example: Passive data features from Cortex
 The primary function of Cortex is to provide a set of features derived from pasive data.
 Data can be pulled either by calling Cortex functions directly, or by using the `cortex.run()` function to parse multiple participants or features simultaneously.
 For example, one feature of interest is screen_duration or the time spent with the phone "on".